redhat-sap/sap-hana-deployment/README.md

 ## Requirements

 This role is intended to be used on a RHEL system on which SAP HANA software is to be installed.
-So your system needs to be installed with at least the RHEL core packages, properly registered and prepared for HANA or Netweaver installation.
+So your system needs to be installed with the RHEL package groups required for SAP HANA, properly registered, and prepared for HANA installation.

 It needs access to the software repositories required to install SAP HANA (see also: [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991))

-You can use the [redhat_sap.sap_rhsm](https://galaxy.ansible.com/redhat_sap/sap_rhsm) Galaxy Role to automate this process
+You can use the [redhat_sap.sap_rhsm](https://galaxy.ansible.com/redhat_sap/sap_rhsm) Galaxy Role to automate this process.

 To install SAP software on Red Hat Enterprise Linux you need some additional packages which come in a special repository.
 To get this repository you need to have one of the following products:

 - [RHEL for SAP Solutions](https://access.redhat.com/solutions/3082481) (premium, standard, developer Edition)
 - [RHEL for Business Partner NFRs](https://partnercenter.redhat.com/NFRPageLayout)